ytazz/mrpgo/README.md

 Output file can be specified with -o option.

 Visualization capability is not implemented.
-Load the output posegraph file on g2o_viewer (for example) to see if its properly optimized.
+Load the output posegraph file on g2o_viewer (for example) to see if it's properly optimized.